Best Trade Schools in Pennsylvania

 Pennsylvania’s economy depends on skilled trades in manufacturing, construction, healthcare, and transportation.
 Many programs in the state are directly connected to apprenticeship opportunities and union partnerships, giving students a direct path to employment.

-Community colleges and technical schools often have lower tuition than universities, and financial aid, state workforce grants, and employer sponsorships may be available.
+Community colleges and technical schools often have lower tuition than universities, and payment options, state payment options, and employer sponsorships may be available.

 • Pennsylvania Department of State – Licensing Services